-Linux is truly just the kernel.
-Red Hat and the other distributions in existence today are software and configuration files packaged with the linux kernel to bring you an entire operation system.
+- Linux is truly just the kernel.
+Red Hat and the other distributions in existence today are software and configuration files packaged with the linux kernel to bring you an entire operating system.
 Because the kernel is really what runs everything, understanding how it works is essential.

 Uname: Displays information about the Kernel.